LINEUP (MBS) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LINEUP Historical Price

-According to the latest data gathered on LINEUP live price page, the current price of LINEUP is 0.00306344USD.
-The circulating supply of LINEUP(MBS) is 625.44M MBS , giving it a market capitalization of $1.92M.
+According to the latest data gathered on LINEUP live price page, the current price of LINEUP is 0.00309659USD.
+The circulating supply of LINEUP(MBS) is 625.44M MBS , giving it a market capitalization of $1.94M.

 The LINEUP Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MBS based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.